meganz/MEGAcmd/UserGuide.md

 ### Scriptable
 Scriptable refers to running the MEGAcmd commands from a shell such as bash or the windows powershell.
 If the PATH to the MEGAcmd commands are not yet on the PATH in that shell, you'll need to add it.
 You can then issue commands like `ls` by prefixing them with the `mega-` prefix: <p>
 `mega-ls /my/account/folder`<p>
-or you can get a list of available commands with:
+or you can get a list of available commands with: <p>
 `mega-help`<p>
 or you can get detailed information about any particular command by using the `--help` flag with that command:<p>
 `mega-ls --help`<p>